qmtran/openstack-labs/glossary.md

 - **Customer** [5] Synonymous with tenant or project.
 - **Customization Module** [2] A custom made Python module loaded into Horizon to change the dashboard layout.
 Inclusive of visual-only, and functionality changes enhancements.
 - **Customization Module** [2] User created modules loaded into horizon to skin the dashboard differently.
-- **DaaS** [1] (Desktop as a Service) Another example of a possible cloud service offering.
+- **DaaS** [1] *Desktop as a Service* Another example of a possible cloud service offering.
 Customers have a choice of desktop environments that users access to receive a desktop experience from any location.
 Could be an everyday use, or testing.
 - **Daemon** [1] Processes that run in the background and wait for requests.
 Commonly examples include glance-api, keystone-server, neutron-server, nova-api, nova-scheduler, and so on.
 - **Dashboard** [2] Another name for Horizon, the Web Graphical User Interface (or Browser User Interface) that can be used to control OpenStack.
 Advanced OpenStack users will not spend much time within Horizon.
 - **Database Service** [16] An integrated project that provide scalable and reliable Cloud Database-as-a-Service functionality for both relational and non-relational database engines.
 The project name of Database service is trove.
-- **Default Tenant** [5] If a new user gets created and no tenant is specified at the time of creation, they will be assigned a ‘default tenant’ (remember, tenants are projects).
+- **Default Tenant** [5] If a new user gets created and no tenant is specified at the time of creation, they will be assigned a 'default tenant' (remember, tenants are projects).
 - **Depreciated** [1] This mechanism has lost favor and may be removed from future version.
 An example is using the option within Compute that allows an admin to create and manage users through the nova-manage command as opposed to using the Identity service (Keystone).
 - **DevStack** [1] Great for testing and (relatively) quick to install.
 Community project that uses shell scripts to quickly build complete OpenStack development environments.
 Runs well in Debian (Ubuntu) systems
-- **Distributed Virtual Router** [7] (DVR) Highly-available multi-host routing using OpenStack Networking (neutron).
+- **Distributed Virtual Router** [7] *DVR* Highly-available multi-host routing using OpenStack Networking (neutron).
 - **Domain** [7] Domain can refer to an Identity API v3 entity where it would reference a collection of projects, groups and users that defines administrative boundaries for managing OpenStack Identity entities.
 When talking about the internet, it is the name space that is to the left of the TLD (.com, .gov., .edu, and so on) that must be unique.
 - **Ephemeral Volume** [12] A VM instance that does not save changes made to its volumes, therefore, it will return to the original state when the user relinquishes control (i.e. terminated).
 - **ESXi** [4] One of the hypervisors supported by OpenStack
 - **Evacuate** [3] The process of migrating one or all virtual machine (VM) instances from one host to another, compatible with both shared storage live migration and block migration.
 - **External Network** [7] Usually the network that a VM instance will use to access the internet.
 - **Fan Out Exchange** [15] Within RabbitMQ and Compute, it is the messaging interface that is used by the scheduler service to receive capability messages from the compute, volume, and network nodes.
-- **Fibre Channel** [13] (FC) A network technology commonly running at 2, 4, 8, and 16 Gbps primarily used to connect computers to data storage.
+- **Fibre Channel** [13] *FC* A network technology commonly running at 2, 4, 8, and 16 Gbps primarily used to connect computers to data storage.
 Developed during the Jurassic period of computing, millions of web years ago (1988)
 - **Fill First Scheduler** [6] A Computer (nova) scheduling method to fill up a host with VM instances, as opposed to distributing those VM instances across many hosts.
 - **Fixed IP Address** [7] Also known as a static IP address.
 To be ssociated with the same instance every time that instance boots.
 Used for managing that instance, and not typically accessible from the public-web.
 - **Flat Manager** [7] The Compute component that gives IP address to authorized nodes and assumes DHCP, DNS, and routing configuration are provided elsewhere (such as by the FlatDHCP manager).
 - **Flat Mode Injection** [7] A compute networking method where the OS network configuration information is injected into the image before the VM instance is started.
 - **FlatDHCP Manager** [7] The compute component that gives dnsmasq (DHCP, DNS, BOOTP, TFTP) and routing services.
 - **Flavor** [6] Synonymous with VM instance type.
 Definable parameters include: Flavor ID, Name, VCPUs, RAM, Root Disk GB, Ephemeral Disk GB, and Swap.
-Simply put, it is the ‘size’ of the VM instance that may be launched.
+Simply put, it is the 'size' of the VM instance that may be launched.
 Default flavors are: m1.tiny, m1.small, m1.medium, m1.large, m1.xlarge.
 - **Floating IP Address** [7] IP address that a project can associate with a VM instance so that it has the same public IP address each time it boots.
 Create a pool of floating IP addresses, then assign them to instances (usually when they are launched) to maintain a consistent IP address for maintaining DNS assignments.
 - **Front End** [1] The point where a user interacts with a service; can be an API endpoint, the horizon dashboard, or a command-line tool.
-- **FWaaS** [1] (Firewall as a Service) Offering customers perimeter firewall functionality via cloud infrastructure.
+- **FWaaS** [1] *Firewall as a Service* Offering customers perimeter firewall functionality via cloud infrastructure.
 Marketed by Managed Security Service Providers (MSSP) as Security-as-a-Service, and Network based firewalls.
-Advantages include offering predictable expense (subscription based), can grow or shrink firewall bandwidth capacity as needed, and no additional devices needed on customer’s site.
+Advantages include offering predictable expense (subscription based), can grow or shrink firewall bandwidth capacity as needed, and no additional devices needed on customer's site.
 - **Gateway** [7] An IP addressed assigned to an interface, typically on a router, that can pass network traffic from one network to another.
 - **Git** [17] Free version control software created by Linus Torvalds in 2005 for Linux kernel development.
 Primarily used for software development, including OpenStack.
 Distributed model with complete history and version tracking without relying on client-server systems.
 - **Git Directory** [17] The .git directory is where Git stores the metadata and object database for your project.
 This is the most important part of Git, and it is what is copied when you clone a repository from another computer.
 Typically exists on the central repository.